 Well, looking back, I must say that I was 100% correct.
 Empirically, (and one must always be empirical when one can!)
 I’ve blogged hundreds of posts, but I’ve written zero novels, just a few stories.
 In short I haven’t written very much.
 Now, don’t get me wrong.
 I like a lot of my posts.
 I enjoy “writing” for this Bumbastories gig.
 However, my “literary” production is definitely down.

-Unlike writers who make a living from writing (a group about as numerous as hens’ teeth, and equally as appealing) I have always been unable/unwilling to write commercially.
-I don’t throw in any gore or gratuitous sex (although I am nonetheless a firm believer in sex when it’s gratuitous) For me, the writing is so time-consuming that it seems a pity to write anything that I don’t like, that isn’t genuine.
+Unlike writers who make a living from writing (a group about as numerous as hens’ teeth, and equally as appealing) I have always been unwilling, to write commercially: to conform to industry norms re subject matter, plot development, etc. I don’t throw in any gore or gratuitous sex (However, I am nonetheless a firm believer in gratuitous sex!).
+For me, the writing is so time-consuming and energy-depleting that it just seems a pity to write anything that I don’t like.
+For me it has to be genuine.

-“OK.
-So when are you going to start the next novel?” you ask.
+“OK,” you ask.
+“So, when are you going to start the next novel?”